 Bed Bugs: No Laughing Matter!

 A few days after moving into my new rented apartment, I discovered I had company.
-Two weeks ago, I knew nothing about bed bugs; now I know more than I ever wanted to.
-This is my bed bug story.
+At first, I knew nothing about bed bugs; now I know more than I ever wanted to.
+I am sharing my bed bug story.
 I sincerely hope it never becomes yours, but if you read on, at least you'll be prepared for the worst.

 When I moved in, the apartment was clean.
 The bed and bedding were new.
 Nothing seemed out of order.
-There were a few mosquitoes and the very occasional small beetle or weevil would make an appearance, but nothing nasty.
-Here in Doha, Qatar, you learn to be on the lookout for cockroaches, but this flat seemed clear.
+A few mosquitoes and the occasional small beetle or weevil would make an appearance, but nothing nasty.
+Out here in Doha, Qatar, you learn to be on the lookout for cockroaches, but this flat seemed clear.
 I was more concerned with unpacking and settling in.
-I gave the rooms a quick spray with Pif Paf to get rid of the mosquitoes, made up the bed and retired for the night.
+I gave the rooms a quick spray with Pif Paf to eliminate the mosquitoes, made up the bed, and retired for the night.

 That first night, I slept perfectly comfortably.
-Next morning, I got up, showered, dressed and set off to work as usual.
-Suddenly, around lunchtime, I became aware of an itching in the small of my back.
-It got so bad that I took myself off to the bathroom to investigate, and found that a cluster of ugly red raised weals had appeared.
+The following day, I got up, showered, dressed and set off to work as usual.
+Suddenly, around lunchtime, I became aware of itching in the small of my back.
+It got so bad that I took myself off to the bathroom to investigate and found that a cluster of ugly red raised weals had appeared.
 The clustering, appearance and itching made me think I had somehow picked up a flea, maybe in the taxi to work.
-I examined my clothes carefully but found nothing.
-Because, of course, there was nothing to find.
-I did not then know that bed bug bites are completely painless at the time, but flare up typically 12 to 24 hours later.
+I sifted through my clothes but found nothing.
+Because, of course, there was nothing to see.
+I did not then know that bed bug bites are completely painless at the time but flare up typically 12 to 24 hours later.

 The problem was that I had no idea what I was dealing with.
-I was searching in vain for fleas in the sofas and wardrobes, while the real culprits were partying in the bedroom.
-Then, on about the fourth day, I was researching biting insects on the internet and came across an article on bed bugs.
+I searched in vain for fleas in the sofas and wardrobes while the real culprits were partying in the bedroom.
+Then, on the fourth day, I researched biting insects on the internet and came across an article on bed bugs.
 The more I read, the more I came to realise this was my hidden enemy.
-I didn't want to believe it, but had to face up to it.
+I didn't want to believe it, but I had to face up to it.
 This was war, and I would win!

-Had this happened to me in the UK, I'd simply have called in a specialist pest control firm.
-But in Qatar I learned long ago that when you want something done properly, you have to do it yourself.
+Had this happened to me in the UK, I'd have called in a specialist pest control firm.
+But in Qatar, I learned long ago that when you want something done properly, you have to do it yourself.
 That's how it is here.